‘Jersey Shore’ Star Jenni Farley Shares Secret Health Struggle With Instagram

 “Loving this hair length on you — Super gorgeous!
 Glad ur feeling better!!” remarked a fourth fan.

 Jenni and her Jersey Shore castmates recently wrapped Season 3 of the reboot series, which concluded with the wedding of Angelina Pivarnick and Chris Larangeira.
 The fallout from the events that took place that evening, which included a speech gone wrong and over-the-top actions on the part of the bride, spilled out onto social media after the episode aired on June 18.
 The female cast members took to their respective Twitter accounts to defend themselves regarding the hot-button event.

-Nicole quit the series and Jenni, Angelina and Deena remained mum on whether or not they would return for Season 4.
-All of the male cast members, save for Ronnie, revealed they were not quitting the series.
+Nicole “Snooki” Polizzi quit the series.
+Deena Nicole Cortese, Jenni, and Angelina and have remained mum on whether they will return for Season 4.

+Except for Ronnie Ortiz-Magro, all the other cast members — Mike “The Situation” Sorrentino, Vinny Guadagnino, and Paul “Pauly D” DelVecchio — revealed they were not quitting the series.